What can you put in shows?¶

 *_player: section of your config files and as steps in shows.
 For example, the

-LED player is used to “play” a config to LEDs, and it’s available to you outside of shows in the
+light player is used to “play” a config to lights, and it’s available to you outside of shows in the

 section of your config file as well as in the